“`

 The Financial Aspect: Certification’s Cost contra.
 Worth

 In places like New York, where expenses can grow as swiftly as a Broadway production, certification might seem like another bill.
-But if you think otherwise about it, when juxtaposed against possible savings from reduced repairs and energy costs, it is a bright investment for your home’s subsequent time ahead.
+But if you think otherwise about it, when juxtaposed against potential savings from reduced repairs and energy costs, it is a bright investment for your home’s subsequent time ahead.

 Will Certification Find a Better Solution for My Cool Factor?